lubbu07/Walmart_Sales_Analysis/README.md

 I designed and executed SQL queries to answer the following business-critical questions:

 - Q1: What are the most used payment methods and total quantities sold?
 - Q2: Which product category has the highest average rating in each branch?
 - Q3: What is the busiest day of the week for each branch based on number of transactions?
-- transactions?
 - Q4: What is the total quantity of items sold per payment method?
 - Q5: What are the minimum, maximum, and average ratings of categories in each city?
 - Q6: What is the total profit generated per category?